 The protection of Patient Health Information (PHI) issue was addressed for the first time by the Health Insurance Portability and Accountability Act (HIPAA) of 1996.
 This was later supported by the Health Information Technology for Economic and Clinical Health Act (HITECH) of 2009.
 The HITECH Act fixed some issues related with HIPPA about enforcement of the law on business associates of healthcare providers.
 The Act also encourages the adoption of meaningful use of Electronic Health Records (EHR).
 Furthermore, there are additional Federal and State laws protecting patient information.

 Under HIPAA law, there are three sets of rules regarding privacy, security, and breach notification.
+An experienced Medical billing company will know these well.
 The Privacy Rule states how and when the protected PHIs can be disclosed, i.e., who can use them and how.
 The Security Rule pertains to how the health information is to be secured by the covered organizations and their business associates.
 And last but not the least, the Breach Notification Rule, required all healthcare organizations to promptly notify the affected parties (and if applicable, the media) about unauthorized disclosure of information.

 The Ponemon Institute in its annual study stated in 2006 that it found, for the sixth year in a row, the trend of a high number of breaches in the healthcare industry.
 The report further revealed that 90 percent of healthcare providers maintained that they had a data breach in last two years, and nearly half of them had more than 5 data breaches during the same period.
 This is a serious concern for the patients, healthcare organizations, and the government.
 Various government agencies and courts have levied hefty fines due to HIPAA law infringement upon multiple organizations.